tinmarino/try/speech.md

 Where going down the slope of weights of a "neuronal" network is referred as "Training".

 Musicians say: "Tune", Critics: "Tweak", Cooks: "Taste", and I "Try".

-When business "Speculate", sport "Run for", and gigahertz machine "Fuzz", like them, I stand still, analyse, wait and have my shot!
-(Como shileno shoro shatumare => bang, oh shit ...)
+When business "Speculate", sport "Run for", and gigahertz machine "Fuzz";
+like them, I stand still, analyse, wait and have my shot!

-MJ Cover me!

-## 3/ Humble Example: I->You: MJ 1min
+## 3/ Humble Example: MJ 1min

-(Oh dear, you need backup!)

 Anyway, just do your best because that is the best you can do!